-- The records include the identity of personnel involved in sampling, sample receipt, preparation, or testing.
+The records include the identity of personnel involved in sampling, sample receipt, preparation, or testing.
 All analytical work contains the initials (at least) of the personnel involved.
 The laboratory's copy of the COC is stored with the invoice and the work order sheet generated by the LIMS.
 The chain of custody would indicate the name of the sampler.
-If any sampling notes are provided with a work order, they are kept with this package. - All information relating to the laboratory facilities equipment, analytical test methods, and related laboratory activities, such as sample receipt, sample preparation, or data verification are documented.
+If any sampling notes are provided with a work order, they are kept with this package.

-- The record keeping system facilitates the retrieval of all working files and archived records for inspection and verification purposes (e.g., set format for naming electronic files, set format for what is included with a given analytical data set.)
-Refer to SOP WS-QA-0009, Document Archiving.
-Instrument data is stored by project, except for inorganics and calibration data.
-Inorganics and calibration data is stored sequentially by instrument as appropriate.
-Run logs are maintained for each instrument or method; a copy of each day's run log or instrument sequence is stored with the data to aid in re-constructing an analytical sequence.
+- All information relating to the laboratory facilities equipment, analytical test methods, and related laboratory activities, such as sample receipt, sample preparation, or data verification are documented. - The record keeping system facilitates the retrieval of all working files and archived records for inspection and verification purposes (e.g., set format for naming electronic files, set format for what is included with a given analytical data set.
+Reports are recorded by job number (location 720- then a sequential number); data is associated with a preparation batch number and an analytical batch number.
+Instrument data is stored sequentially by instrument.
+A given day's analyses are maintained in the order of the analysis.
+Run logs are maintained for each instrument or method; a copy of each day's run long or instrument sequence is stored with the data to aid in re-constructing an analytical sequence.
 Where an analysis is performed without an instrument, bound logbooks or bench sheets are used to record and file data.
 Standard and reagent information is recorded in logbooks or entered into the LIMS for each method as required. - Changes to hardcopy records shall follow the procedures outlined in Section 12 and 19.
 Changes to electronic records in LIMS or instrument data are recorded in audit trails. - The reason for a signature or initials on a document is clearly indicated in the records such as "sampled by," "prepared by," "reviewed by", or "analyzed by". - All generated data except those that are generated by automated data collection systems, are recorded directly, promptly and legibly in permanent dark ink. - Hard copy data may be scanned into PDF format for record storage as long as the scanning process can be verified in order to ensure that no data is lost and the data files and storage media must be tested to verify the laboratory's ability to retrieve the information prior to the destruction of the hard copy that was scanned.
-The procedure for this verification can be found in SOP WS-QA-0009. - Also refer to Section 19.14.1 'Computer and Electronic Data Related Requirements'.
+This laboratory does not scan data into PDF format. - Also refer to Section 19.14.1 'Computer and Electronic Data Related Requirements'.